PowerDNS/pdns/pdns/dnsdistdist/docs/reference/kvs.rst

   .. versionadded:: 1.5.0

-  Return a new KeyValueLookupKey object that, when passed to :func:`KeyValueStoreLookupAction`, will return the qname of the query in DNS wire format.
+  Return a new KeyValueLookupKey object that, when passed to :func:`KeyValueStoreLookupAction` or :func:`KeyValueStoreLookupRule`, will return the qname of the query in DNS wire format.

   :param bool wireFormat: Whether to do the lookup in wire format (default) or in plain text